Sleep Disorders

 Modified with permissions from (06) under Creative Commons Attribution 4.0 International License. |

-Nightmares and nightmare disorder need to be distinguished from REM sleep behavior disorder, sleep terrors, hypnagogic hallucinations with or without sleep paralysis, and nocturnal panic attacks.
-Differently from REM sleep behavior disorder, patients may vocalize or move minimally during their nightmares but complex motor behaviors paralleling dream content usually are lacking.
+Nightmares and nightmare disorder must be distinguished from REM sleep behavior disorder, sleep terrors, hypnagogic hallucinations with or without sleep paralysis, and nocturnal panic attacks.
+Unlike patients with REM sleep behavior disorder, patients with nightmare disorder may vocalize or move minimally during their nightmares, but complex motor behaviors paralleling dream content are usually lacking.
 In addition, patients with nightmare disorder exhibit physiological REM sleep muscle atonia during polysomnography.
 Sleep terrors emerge from stage 3 NREM sleep with shouting and high autonomic changes.
-In contrast to sleep terror, in nightmares no confusion or disorientation is present, and the highly disturbing dream content frequently contrasts strikingly with relatively minor autonomic activation (except for the increase of autonomic tone before the awakenings) and no acting out of the nightmare (06).
+In contrast to sleep terror, in nightmares, no confusion or disorientation is present, and the highly disturbing dream content frequently contrasts strikingly with relatively minor autonomic activation (except for the increase of autonomic tone before the awakenings) and no acting out of the nightmare (06).
 Hallucinations and sleep paralysis may be described as “nightmares,” but they specifically occur at sleep onset and offset, and the paralysis affects the whole body.
 Nocturnal panic attacks are not associated with detailed mental imagery.
-Severe sleep apnea may be associated with disagreeable sleep-associated perceptions or images that resolve with the treatment of apnea (05).
+Severe sleep apnea may be associated with disagreeable sleep-associated perceptions or images that resolve with the apnea treatment (04).

-Sleep paralysis needs to be differentiated from epilepsy and this can be achieved by performing vPSG or video-EEG during the attack (23; 61).
-Concerning the possibly related hallucinations, their content can be distinguished from other sleep disorders as consisting of an emotionally loaded imaginary set against an existing background as one part of a perceived scene (06).
+Sleep paralysis should be differentiated from epilepsy, and this can be achieved by performing vPSG or video-EEG during the attack (46).
+Concerning the possibly related hallucinations, their content can be distinguished from other sleep disorders as consisting of an emotionally loaded imagination set against an existing background as one part of a perceived scene (06).

 REM sleep behavior disorder needs to be distinguished from disorders of arousal.
 In contrast to REM sleep behavior disorder, sleepwalking and night terrors are more frequent in children and rarely appear de novo in middle-aged or elderly subjects.
-Confusion and amnesia for the episodes, which are common features of NREM parasomnias, are not seen in patients with REM sleep behavior disorder (05).
-Dream-enacting behaviors could also appear in severe obstructive sleep apnea and nocturnal epileptic seizures may also mimic REM sleep behavior disorder.
-In both cases polysomnography will be mandatory to make the diagnosis (61; 06).
+Confusion and amnesia for the episodes, which are common features of NREM parasomnias, are not seen in patients with REM sleep behavior disorder (04).
+Dream-enacting behaviors could also appear in severe obstructive sleep apnea, and nocturnal epileptic seizures may also mimic REM sleep behavior disorder.
+In both cases, polysomnography will be mandatory to make the diagnosis (46; 06).

 The diagnostic workup is highly contingent on the type and frequency of symptoms.
-Many parasomnias can be diagnosed on the basis of the history, including a clear description of the events from witness and physical examination.
+Many parasomnias can be diagnosed based on the history, including a clear description of the events from witness and physical examination.
 In general, one can differentiate parasomnias by looking for key distinguishing features.
-Yet the clinician needs to distinguish between a “benign” parasomnia and a nocturnal event that requires further investigation.
+Yet the clinician should distinguish between a “benign” parasomnia and a nocturnal event that requires further investigation.
 Patients should be considered for polysomnographic evaluation if the presentation is atypical for a parasomnia or if:

 • the events are injurious or have significant potential for injury | |